vmware/terraform-provider-nsxt/website/docs/r/policy_tier0_gateway_interface.html.markdown

 ---
+subcategory: "Policy - Gateways and Routing"
 layout: "nsxt"
 page_title: "NSXT: nsxt_policy_tier0_gateway_interface"
-sidebar_current: "docs-nsxt-resource-policy-tier0-gateway-interface"
-description: A resource to configure an Interface on Tier-0 gateway in NSX Policy manager.
+description: A resource to configure an Interface on Tier-0 gateway on NSX Policy manager.
 ---

 # nsxt_policy_tier0_gateway_interface

 This resource provides a method for the management of a Tier-0 gateway Interface.
 Note that edge cluster must be configured on Tier-0 Gateway in order to configure interfaces on it.

+This resource is applicable to NSX Global Manager, NSX Policy Manager and VMC.

 # Example Usage